The 12 best ways to avoid inheritance tax

 9. Leave something to charity

-Anything left to a charity will be free of any IHT liability.
+Anything gifts to a charity or a political party will be free of any IHT liability whether they are made during your lifetime or via your will.
 If you leave at least 10% of your total assets to charity then the inheritance tax rate on the remaining assets will be reduced from 40% to 36%.
+You also don't have to choose an existing charity, you can instead set up your own charitable trust.

 If all of your wealth is tied up in property, you could consider an equity release scheme such as a lifetime mortgage or home revision scheme.
 Depending on which option you choose, you will either borrow money against the value of your home or sell part of your home at a reduced market rate while continuing to live in the property.